 BCBSAZ sells products either directly or through independent licensed insurance brokers.
 Commission payments to brokers are one of the costs factored into premiums, but BCBSAZ's premium calculation is not based on whether a product is sold directly or by a broker.
-BCBSAZ generally pays a commission to the broker of record or legal assignee designated by the broker until the insurance contract is terminated, the group terminates its relationship with the broker and notifies BCBSAZ, or the broker becomes ineligible for receipt of commissions.
+BCBSAZ generally pays a commission to the broker of record or legal assignee designated by the broker until the insurance contract is terminated, the contract holder terminates his or her relationship with the broker and notifies BCBSAZ, or the broker becomes ineligible for receipt of commissions.
 Brokers are required under their agreement with BCBSAZ to provide information on commission rates with BCBSAZ.
+For more detailed information about broker commissions and compensation to BCBSAZ employees who are licensed sales representatives for BCBSAZ Individual products, visit azblue.com or call BCBSAZ at 602-864-4021.